-We all heard about the presence of black holes in space.
-Generally, their existence can only be speculated about based on perturbation of gravitational fields and deflection of light.
+We all heard about the existence of black holes in space.
+Generally, their existence can only be speculated about based on the perturbation of gravitational fields and the deflection of light.
 But scientists are already talking about the possibility of locating white holes.
 After all, if the matter is absorbed by a black hole, it must be released elsewhere in the universe, correct?

 And in theory, the locations where the matter is released, not absorbed, do exist.
 While they have not been detected yet, proponents of this theory hope one day to discover white holes in space.

-Generally speaking, the possible presence of white holes, if any will ever be discovered, violates several established laws of modern physics.
-And if a white hole is eventually found, we will have to reassess the foundations of the modern science, and do it very thoroughly in order to explain their existence.
+Generally speaking, the possible existence of white holes, if any will ever be discovered, violates several established laws of modern physics.
+And if a white hole is eventually found, we will have to reassess the foundations of modern science and do it very thoroughly in order to explain their existence.

-Each newly-created universe in turn creates new black holes, and those give life to new universes.
+Each newly-formed universe in turn forms new black holes and those give life to new universes.
 In general, it seems like a head-spinning process, but it is easy enough to imagine this endless whirl.
 But no one promised that everything will be easy, correct?